danielsaidi/StoreKitPlus/Sources/StoreKitPlus/StoreKitPlus.docc/Articles/Getting-Started.md

 ## Restoring purchases

-You can use the native `StoreKit.Product` type to verify transactions and see which ones that are purchased, not expired, not revoked etc.
+You can use the native `StoreKit.Product` to verify transactions and see which that are purchased, not expired, not revoked etc.

-However, this involves a bunch of steps and can become pretty complicated.
+However, this involves many steps and can become pretty complicated.
 To make things easier, you can also use a ``StorePurchaseService``, for instance this standard one:

 ```swift
 let productIds = ["com.your-app.productid"]